AIS-22/UNI-AIS-MediaDataFormats/README.md

 ## Description

-The Goal of this project was to first compress images to a specified Filesize.
+The goal of this project was to first compress images to a specified filesize.
 This means that an image would be compressed to a file size of for example 5 KB by dialing in the quality setting of the encoder to get just below this threshold.
 Due to the fact that every image is different one need to figure out the matching quality setting for each image sepereatly.
 To reduce the calcualtion time a divide and conquer approach was used.

 In short the image was saved with the quality setting at half of the possible quality values.
 Then the resulting filesize is determied if its larger than determined the quality will be reduced to the lower half else to the upper half.
 E.g. First run with Quality 50 -> File size to large next quality step will be 25.
 If the file size is under the threshhold the next Quality step would be hafway between 25 and 50.
 And so on until the desired file size is reached for a quality setting with 100 values this would lead to a result within 8 steps.